Mt. Pleasant DUI Drugs Lawyer

 - Possession of cocaine – is a misdemeanor punishable by up to $5,000-$7,500 in fines and up to 3-5 years in prison for a first or second offense.

 The consequences could increase significantly if the driver is accused of drug trafficking for transporting illegal drugs.

 Joe Good, Attorney at Law has been representing South Carolina drivers for 13 years.
 He is an experienced trial lawyer who knows how to put up a fight in court, especially when it comes to accusations of drugged driving.
 The consequences of DUI drugs can be severe and include associated charges; let Attorney Joe Good put his experience to use in your DUI drugs defense.

 If you have been charged with driving under the influence of drugs in Mt.
 Pleasant, contact an experienced DUI drugs attorney immediately for legal representation.
 Note that prosecutors need to prove beyond a reasonable doubt that you were impaired by drugs while driving, so your lawyer could pursue a few different defense options to raise doubt about these harsh accusations.
 For example, prescription medication or fatigue could have caused the symptoms of “drugged” driving you were accused of, but these are not grounds to convict you of drugged DUI.
+Attorney Good is the first lawyer in the state of North Carolina to be named as a Lawyer-Scientist by the American Chemical Society.
 Joe Good, Attorney at Law can take a look at the facts of your case and strategize an efficient defense for you in court.